Sazon Con Amor – Bernalillo, New Mexico

 Torta Poka M

 Sazon Con Amor has been serving the community of Bernalillo since February, 2021.
-Stationed primarily on the parking lot of a shuttered Pizza 9 just west of McDonald’s on Highway 550, it’s hard to miss a mobile conveyance the colors of the Mexican flag.
+Initially stationed on the parking lot of a shuttered Pizza 9 just west of McDonald’s on Highway 550, it’s become hard to to miss a mobile conveyance the colors of the Mexican flag.
+That’s because Sazon Con Amor is now recessed from Highway 550 and now sits in a vacant parking lot it with Wash Tub Laundry Mat as its nearest neighbor.
 Weather permitting and traffic moving slowly enough, the inimitable aromas of Mexican food seasoned with love may waft into your vehicle like an inviting siren beckoning you to stop.
 Who can resist a fragrant invitation to stop and enjoy tacos, tortas, burritos, burgers, menudo, breakfast burritos, quesadillas and so much more?

 Torta de Barbacoa